gushags/blogapi/README.md

 ## Project Overview

-This project is a Node.js-based blog API built with Express, Prisma, and Passport.js, designed for managing users, posts, and comments.
-It provides functionalities such as user authentication, CRUD operations for posts, and comment management.
+This project is a Node.js-based log API built with Express, Prisma, and Passport.js, designed for managing users, posts, and comments.
+It provides functionalities such as user authentication, admin authorization, and CRUD operations for users, posts, and comments.

 ## Key Features & Benefits